plutoshe/blog-theme/assets/content/blogs/utah_1st_prototype1_PartyHopper/content.md

 ##astrolabe

 This prototype aims to provide children a chance to realize how to identify the constellations.
+And this game mainly focus on providing an experience exploring unknown with curosity.

 Title: Satet’s Shooting Range
 Catch Phrase: Satet’s Shooting Range is an Egyption-themed shooting-gallery game where you defend against waves of enemies with bow and arrows in VR!